BTODeveloper/A-Simple-Console-Weather-Information-Retrieval-Tool/README.md

-I was boored and wanted to create a simple fetch weather information by providing latitude and longitude coordinates
+I was boored and wanted to create a simple fetch weather information app by providing latitude and longitude coordinates

 Usage -
 Clone the repository or download the source code.